saransh619/Serverless_Core/readme.md

 ## Usage

 1. Clone the repository: `git clone https://github.com/saransh619/Serverless_Core.git`
-2. Navigate to the project directory: `cd serverless_core`
+2. Navigate to the project directory: `cd Serverless_Core`
 3. Install dependencies: `npm install`
+4. Copy `.env.example` to create your `.env` file: `cp .env.example .env`
-4. Configure environment variables in the `.env` file.
+5. Configure environment variables in the `.env` file based on your database setup.
-5. Run `npm run build` to compile TypeScript files.
+6. Run `npm run build` to compile TypeScript files.
-6. Run `npm run start:dev` to start the application locally using Serverless Offline.
+7. Run `npm run start:dev` to start the application locally using Serverless Offline.
-7. Use the provided HTTP endpoints for various functionalities (e.g., `http://localhost:3000/dev/run-migrations`, `http://localhost:3000/dev/hello`).
+8. Use the provided HTTP endpoints for various functionalities (e.g., `http://localhost:3000/dev/run-migrations`, `http://localhost:3000/dev/hello`).

 For deployment, use `npm run deploy` and for removal, use `npm run remove`.